Robert Pattinson Gets Gender Fluid Like Kristen Stewart, ‘Good Time’ Star Takes FKA Twigs Out Of Picture?

-Robert Pattinson is taking a page out of his ex-girlfriend, Kristen Stewart’s book to help elevate his artistic persona.
+Robert Pattinson is taking a page out of his ex-girlfriend’s, Kristen Stewart’s, book to help elevate his artistic persona.
 Kristen’s nonbinary look, as well as her sexual identity, has helped her image as an indie movie actress.
 It looks like the British actor, coming off from the well-reviewed Good Time, is looking to explode his image by doing so.

-The 31-year-old actor first got famous for portraying Cedric Digory, a handsome and popular student at Hogwarts, in Harry Potter movies.
-Then he became the heartthrob of every teenage girl when he was cast as Edward Cullen in Twilight Saga, the unlikely vampire that falls in love with Bella Swan, played by Kristen Stewart.
-That’s when Kristen and Robert started dating, which fulfilled every Twilight fans’ fantasies.
+The 31-year-old actor first got famous for portraying Cedric Diggory, a handsome and popular student at Hogwarts, in the Harry Potter movies.
+Then he became the heartthrob of many teenage girls when he was cast as Edward Cullen in the Twilight Saga, the unlikely vampire that falls in love with Bella Swan, played by Kristen Stewart.
+That’s when Kristen and Robert started dating, which fulfilled a lot of Twilight fan’s fantasies.

 After a cheating scandal on the part of Kristen Stewart, the celebrity couple called it quits.
-Since then, they have each found girlfriends and have moved past not just Twilight series, but each other.
+Since then, they have each found girlfriends and have moved past not just the Twilight series, but each other.

 However, it looks like their careers are taking on similar tones in 2017.
-Kristen Stewart found acclaim in indie movie scene through movies like Clouds of Sils Maria, Equals and Personal Shopper, showing the world that she is not just a moody, brooding teen actress.
+Kristen Stewart found acclaim in indie movie scene through movies like Clouds of Sils Maria, Equals, and Personal Shopper, showing the world that she is not just a moody, brooding teen actress.

 It took Robert Pattinson a longer time to achieve this artistic acclaim.
 With Good Time, a movie by Safdie brothers, the 31-year-old British actor showed the world that he has the talent to take on Hollywood.
-Huffington Post wrote that he is “one of today’s most gifted performers” and Salt Lake Tribune stated that he is “scary good” in the movie, calling his performance “stunning.”
+The Huffington Post wrote that he is “one of today’s most gifted performers,” and the Salt Lake Tribune stated that he is “scary good” in the movie, calling his performance “stunning.”

 His performance is so good that other actors are also giving up a thumbs up.